-The data will be analysed termly by school staff and in turn by the Director for Pupil Inclusion & Wellbeing.
-School staff will report back to the headteacher and LGB.
-The Director for Pupil Inclusion and Wellbeing will report to the Behaviour Working Group and Trust's Education Committee.
+The data will be analysed termly by school staff and in turn by the Head of Inclusion.
+School staff will report back to the headteacher and LGC.
+The Head of Inclusion will report to the Cambrian Learning Trust Education Committee.